 While the practices of employee surveillance and activity analysis are beneficial for management, they can have some adverse effects on the employees.

-The rapid progress and advancement in the domain of science and technology has provided a significant number of advantages for almost every aspect of society.
-Organizations and businesses have benefitted from utilizing the technological advancements for enhancing and enriching their business operations and practices.
+The number of companies using surveillance tools for employees is growing over time.
 A recent study found that, in a bid to ensure employee performance and productivity, that 94% of organizations deploy some method of monitoring employees’ use of email, internet, or phone.
 This figure represents a sharp rise from 1997 when only 35% of companies monitored employees.

 It is evident that companies and businesses are increasingly looking at different avenues and solutions to maintain and enhance the performance of their employees and workers.
-Some of the latest technologies and solutions that are being used for employee surveillance include Humanyze, Teramind, and WorkSmart.
+Some examples of the kinds of new tools that are being used for employee surveillance include:

 Case 1: Humanyze

 Humanyze is a leading employee analytics monitoring application that helps organizations understand how their teams interact in order to increase performance.
 It supplies biometric badges and accompanying software to companies wanting to track their staff.
 Humanyze badges look like a normal employee ID badge but are equipped with radio-frequency identification (RFID) and near field communication (NFC) sensors, Bluetooth for proximity sensing, infrared to detect face-to-face interaction, an accelerometer, and two microphones.

 Teramind is a leading, global provider of employee monitoring, user behavior analytics, insider threat detection, forensics, and software solutions for data loss prevention.
 It includes features for employee activity monitoring like controlling webpages and applications, instant messages, emails, file transfers, keystroke logins, printed document tracking, and screenshot capability.